mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 <!-- I also carried out four video-recorded interviews with practitioners who work with creative methods and technology with young people or families.
 Early analysis of these interviews has helped shape the evolving design of my programme and has brought into focus key areas of interest already identified in journal entries. -->

+**Teacher stress if they are not able to support a very diverse set of features demanded by students working on diverse kinds of games.**-
+Limit the type of game to one kind.
+Offer a significant but limited menu of missions that users can add.
+Offer written and visual support documents which learners can access independently of facilitators

+**Learners take on features which are too advanced or complex for their current coding level** Limit the maximum complexity of missions and present patterns to encourage learners to start with ones that involve simple code changes but return a large change in terms of gameplay experience.

 #### Phase Four

 <!-- I also carried out four video-recorded interviews with practitioners who work with creative methods and technology with young people or families.
 Early analysis of these interviews has helped shape the evolving design of my programme and has brought into focus key areas of interest already identified in journal entries. -->

-Second iteration in May 2019 I drew on previous work with the MMU Faculty of Education drama department [@caldwell_drama_2019]   to create a simple drama process to give a simple external motivation and narrative to the creation of games for a fictional audience of visiting aliens.
+This iteration was very similar in terms of tool use to the previous phase with one small change.
 I revised the an online project-hub to link to the project chapters rather than the code examples.

+In addition, I drew on some previous work with the MMU Faculty of Education drama department [@caldwell_drama_2019] to create a simple drama process to give a simple external motivation and narrative to the creation of games for a fictional audience of visiting aliens.

 #### Phase Five - MakeCode Arcade
 (Jan 2020 - July 2020)